Luggage & Bags: The Foundation of Smart Packing

 While many lodges and hotels provide toiletries, some personal items are essential to bring.

-Toiletries Checklist
+Toiletries Checklist:

 - Toothbrush, toothpaste, deodorant, shampoo, etc.